lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 - Control root clock enables with AST and clock manager.
 - Sequence various power up activities such as OTP sensing, life cycle initiation and releasing software to execute.

-If there is a need to perform ROM hashing as an integrity check in the future, that will also be managed by the power manager.

 ## Block Diagram